-I’m happy to reduce our sugar intake wherever possible, so instead of lots of candy, I buy prizes that the kids will want to redeem their tokens for.
-I’m sharing this now instead of later so that if this sounds like a good fit for your family, you can do it, too.
+I’m happy to reduce our sugar intake wherever possible, so instead of lots of candy, I now buy prizes that the kids will want to redeem their tokens for.
+Here’s how you can set up this fun alternative to the traditional candy-filled eggs.

-So, here are the tokens, or yolkens as we might say.
-Fill in your email address in the form below and I’ll email you the printable yolkens.
+You can make them however, you like, but if you’d like, fill in your email address in the form below and I’ll email you the printable for the yolkens.

 Simply print off as many sheets as you like, cut the yolks apart, and fill your plastic eggs.

+Choose prizes that you know your kids will enjoy getting as an alternative to candy.
 I get a variety of items that I might have bought the kids in spring/summer anyway so that I’m not buying a ton of junk to pick up later.
-(Remember the Christmas stocking ordeal?)

 - Easter pencils